ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

 ### Support for Dallas 12 and Dallas 13 IBM Cloud data centers
 {: #relnotes_v39-shared-dc}

 The Dallas 12 and Dallas 13 {{site.data.keyword.cloud}} data centers are now available for deployment on VMware Solutions Shared instances.
-For more information, see [Requirements and planning for VMware Solutions Shared
-](/docs/vmwaresolutions?topic=vmwaresolutions-shared_planning).

 ### Integration with IBM Cloud Monitoring
 {: #relnotes_v39-shared-monitor}

 You can now use {{site.data.keyword.cloud_notm}} Monitoring to view and customize dashboards to visualize performance, volume of usage, and to define alerts to monitor your environment.
-For more information, see [Visualizing your virtual data center instance environment with IBM Cloud Monitoring](/docs/vmwaresolutions?topic=vmwaresolutions-shared-monitor).

 ## Updates for VMware Solutions Dedicated
 {: #relnotes_v39-dedicated}